 Note: These courses will not be required.
-It will be offered as an option for cohorts who wish to earn CT Certification.
 Introduction to CT and other modalities are covered in RT 200, RT 103, and RT 104.
+The faculty is working on creating a CT Certificate course for cohorts and Rad Techs.

 Clinical Education: The program requires a full-time, two-year commitment.
 Classroom and laboratory courses are held at the college and are scheduled Monday through Friday between the hours of 5 a.m. and 7 p.m.
 A late afternoon, evening, or Saturday class or clinical rotation may be scheduled.